 Our school has a strong tradition of excellence in music.
 Many students learn and practice a variety of instruments under the tuition of a team of highly qualified visiting musicians and most become members of the varied groups and ensembles.
 There are regular concert tours to Europe with recent successful tours including the South of France (2018), Belgium (2016), Spain (2015) and Italy (2013).

 Music is taught throughout Key Stages 3, 4 and 5.
 Staff teach across the age and ability range as well as leading extra curricular activities.

-We have a suite of 5 rooms in the music department and we currently offer pupils tuition on flute, oboe, clarinet, saxophone, strings, percussion, brass, voice and guitar.
-Theory lessons are also offered.
+We have a spacious and specialised music department with two classrooms, a sixth form study space, 4 practice rooms and a dedicated percussion studio.
+We currently offer pupils tuition on woodwind, strings, percussion, brass, voice and guitar.
 Our extra curricular groups include the School Choir, Orchestra, Concert Band, Jazz Band, Chamber Choir (junior and senior), Junior Choir, String Ensemble, String Quartet, Clarinet Ensemble, Beginners Band and Rock Band.

 We also boast a suite of computers running Sibelius which is used in all key stages.

 We strive to ground pupils in musical styles and traditions that are new and exciting to them, as well as preparing them for future study at GCSE and A Level.
 Topics covered throughout Key Stage 3 include Descriptive Music, Gamelan, Film Music, Chords and Songwriting, as well as lots of performing and singing opportunities.